kubanmar/madas-docs/APIs/nomad_archive_api.rst

-.. _nomad_client_api:
+.. _nomad_archive_api:

-An API for the NOMAD Archive
+An API for NOMAD Archive entries
 ===================================

-To query data from NOMAD, it is required to specify which data is requested. simdatframe uses the NOMAD API to download data.
+The `NOMAD project <https://nomad-lab.eu>`_ provides a rich database of both theoretical and experimental FAIR materials-science data.
-Then, the data is processed and filtered to be stored in the :doc:`database </modules/data_framework>`. simdatframe allowes to specify:
+To access this data, the NOMAD Graphical User Interface (GUI), or the web Application Programming Interface (API) can be used.

-* which data to download
+To do so, a query has to be defined, that can be sent to the NOMAD servers.
+If data matches this query, the corresponding data will be returned.

-* how properties stored in the NOMAD Archive entry can be accessed
+`MADAS` provides a wrapper for the NOMAD API, that allows users to query NOMAD and recieve the results as :doc:`Material </modules/material>` objects.
-* TODO: be more specific (as given in the tutorial)
+Then, the data can be processed and filtered to be stored in a :doc:`database </modules/data_framework>`.

-TODO: Write the tutorial
+A complete tutorial with examples is in :doc:`the tutorials section </tutorials/0_API_usage>`.

-.. automodule:: simdatframe.apis.NOMAD_web_API
+.. automodule:: madas.apis.NOMAD_web_API
     :members: